mdnunez/pyhddmjags/README.md

 pyhddmjags is licensed under the GNU General Public License v3.0 and written by Michael D. Nunez from the Psychological Methods group at the University of Amsterdam.

 ### Possible citation
-Nunez, M. D., Vandekerckhove, J., & Srinivasan, R. (2022).
+Nunez, M. D., Fernandez, K., Srinivasan, R., & Vandekerckhove, J. (2023).
 [A tutorial on fitting joint models of M/EEG and behavior to understand cognition.](https://psyarxiv.com/vf6t5) PsyArXiv. https://doi.org/10.31234/osf.io/vf6t5

 ### Usage examples